-1 [CALIFORNIA'S FIREARM REGISTRY - INFORMATION AND FORM REQUIREMENTS] 2 40.
-Certain aspects of licensing and registration has been delegated to the DOJ and/or the Attorney 3 General.
-This includes the licensing of the California retailers engaged in the sale of firearms, as well 4 as the recordkeeping, background checks and fees related to the sale, lease, loan or transfer of firearms.
-5 For example: 6 a.
-"As required by the Department of Justice, every dealer shall keep a register or record of 7 electronic or telephonic transfer in which shall be entered" certain information relating to 8 the transfer of firearms.
+- 40. Certain aspects of licensing and registration has been delegated to the DOJ and/or the Attorney General.
+This includes the licensing of the California retailers engaged in the sale of firearms, as well as the recordkeeping, background checks and fees related to the sale, lease, loan or transfer of firearms.
+For example: - a.
+As required by the Department of Justice, every dealer shall keep a register or record of electronic or telephonic transfer in which shall be entered" certain information relating to the transfer of firearms.
 (Pen.
-Code, § 28100.)
-9 b.
-"The Department of Justice shall prescribe the form of the register and the record of 10 electronic transfer pursuant to Section 28105."
+Code, § 28100.) - b.
+"The Department of Justice shall prescribe the form of the register and the record of electronic transfer pursuant to Section 28105."
 (Pen.
-Code § 28155.)
-11 c.
-The Attorney General shall keep and properly file a complete record of Dealers' Records 12 of Sale of firearms.
+Code§ 28155.) - c.
+The Attorney General shall keep and properly file a complete record of Dealers' Records of Sale of firearms.
 (Pen.
-Code, § 11106, subd. (a)(1)(D).)
-13 d.
-The Attorney General shall permanently keep and properly file and maintain all 14 information reported to the DOJ pursuant to any law as to firearms and maintain a 15 registry thereof.
+Code, § 11106, subd. (a)(l)(D).) - d.
+The Attorney General shall permanently keep and properly file and maintain all information reported to the DOJ pursuant to any law as to firearms and maintain a registry thereof.
 (Pen.
 Code, § 11106, subd. (b)(1)(A).)
-Specific information that must 16 be included within the registry includes the "manufacturer's name if stamped on the 17 firearm, model name or number if stamped on the firearm, and, if applicable, the serial 18 number, other number (if more than one serial number is stamped on the firearm), 19 caliber, type of firearm, if the firearm is new or used, barrel length, and color of the 20 firearm, or, if the firearm is not a handgun and does not have a serial number or any 21 identification number or mark assigned to it, that shall be noted."
-(Pen.
-Code, § 11106, 22 subd. (b)(1)(D).)
-23 41.
-The State of California mandated that, for all firearms , the register or the record of electronic 24 transfer shall contain the certain information via Penal Code section 28160, subdivision (a), 25 specifically: 26 27 Firearm purchasers must take an exam on firearm safety from an instructor and obtain a minimum 28 75% passing score to receive a certificate (Pen.
-Code § 31615), though certain people are exempt from
+Specific information that must be included within the registry includes the "manufacturer's name if stamped on the firearm, model name or number if stamped on the firearm, and, if applicable, the serial number, other number (if more than one serial number is stamped on the firearm), caliber, type of firearm, if the firearm is new or used, barrel length, and color of the firearm, or, if the firearm is not a handgun and does not